COVID-19 Vaccine FAQs

 The Village is part of a federal initiative with CVS who will be administer the vaccine to our residents and staff.
 We distributed the first dose for residents and staff on January 8, 2021, and the second distribution of the vaccine occurred on January 29, 2021.
-Additional distribution clinics occurred on February 4, 2021, February 19, 2021, February 27, 2021, and March 4, 2021.
-The Village also has a distribution clinic scheduled for March 20, 2021.
-As we prepare for distribution within our community we will work quickly to contact residents, primary contacts, and staff members to coordinate all necessary paperwork which will authorize us to provide the vaccine.
-We have already begun to provide information about the vaccine to our staff and residents.Close
+Additional distribution clinics occurred on February 4, 2021, February 19, 2021, February 27, 2021, March 4, 2021, and March 20, 2021.
+As we prepared for distribution within our community we worked quickly to contact residents, primary contacts, and staff members to coordinate all necessary paperwork which will authorize us to provide the vaccine.
+We have also provided information about the vaccine to our staff and residents.Close

 Q: How will we know the vaccine is safe?